 You can compare all the available Special Needs Plans in your area by using our zip code lookup tool above or by clicking on your county below.
 If you'd like to learn more about how the Medicare Advantage SNP program works in Mississippi and how it compares with other options, keep on reading.

-Do I Qualify to Enroll in a Medicare Special Needs Plan in Mississippi?
+Who Can Enroll in a Mississippi Medicare Special Needs Plan?

 Most people living in Mississippi, age 65 and older, qualify for Medicare Advantage but do not qualify for a Special Needs Plan (SNP).
 A SNP is a Medicare Advantage plan, but they are only available to people with one of the following special needs:

 - Chronic Condition (C-SNP): You have one or more severe or disabling chronic conditions.